 * Start of change *

-5.X Key Issue X: The enhancement of NWDAF with the benefit from location service
+5.X Key Issue X: Enhancement of NWDAF with the benefit from location service

 5.X.1 Description

-The NWDAF can retrieve and collect UE location information and then provide some valuable analytics to NWDAF consumers, e.g. UE mobility analytics, QoS Sustainability Analytics as defined in TS 23.288.
+The NWDAF can retrieve and collect UE location information and then provide some analytics to NWDAF consumers, e.g. UE mobility analytics, QoS Sustainability Analytics as defined in TS 23.288.
 However, the UE location information that NWDAF can obtain is only TA/cell granularity in R17.

 The horizontal accuracy and the vertical accuracy of the existing location service can reach a granularity level finer than TA and cell level.
-Meanwhile, some extra information (e.g. speed, heading) can also be provided by the location service.
-But whether these LCS related information are beneficial and sufficient to NWDAF is not clear, and how can NWDAF obtain these LCS related information?
-Therefore, a KI to study how NWDAF benefits from location service is required.
+Meanwhile, some extra information (e.g. speed, heading) could possibly also be provided by the location service.
+But whether such LCS related information is beneficial for the NWDAF is not clear, and it also needs to be studied how the NWDAF can obtain such LCS related information.
+Therefore, a KI to study whether and how the NWDAF can provide additional benefits from location service is required.

 In this key issue, the following aspects will be studied:

+Identify use cases and corresponding existing or new analytics ID(s) where the analytics require location information with finer granularity than TA/cell level, and how to enhance those analytics ID(s).

 Identify how an NWDAF determines that location information with finer granularity than cell/TA level is required in output analytics?
-What finer granularity location information needs to be retrieved as input data?
-From where?

-Identify which analytics ID(s) are benefit from the input finer granularity location information and how to enhance the existing or define new analytics ID(s) based on the input finer granularity location information

-Study how to select the NFs serving the area of interest with finer granularity of location information than TA and cell level Identify.
+Identify what input data needs to be collected to deliver analytics with fine granularity location information.

 Identify how NWDAF acquires the finer granularity location information.
-Whether and how the functionality and services of NWDAF or other NFs are needed to be enhanced.
+Whether and how the functionality and services of NWDAF or other NFs need to be enhanced.

 NOTE: Coordinated activities with the eLCS_ph3 study are needed.